zoeyliu18/Seneca/README.md

-## Data set construction when evaluating with a development domain ##
+## Data set construction when evaluating with a development domain is not available per request from the community##

-For this evaluation scheme, I simply did command-line copy, paste, concatenate, etc. The output data is withn the folder ```2/```, and the sub-folders there are named the same ways as described above for each training setting.

 ## Training/Applying seq2seq morphological segmentation model ##